Bowtie-free graphs have a Ramsey lift: (Ultra)Homogenisation of

 We start with the following (easy and optimistic) statement:

-\begin{lem}[Central amalgamation] Let $G$ and $G'$ be good graphs and $f$ an isomorphism from $c(G)$ to $c(G')$.
-Then the free amalgamation of $G$ and $G'$ over their centres (with respect to $f$) is a good (bowtie-free) graph. \end{lem}
+\begin{lem}[Central amalgamation] Let $G$ and $G'$ be good bowtie-free graphs and $f$ an isomorphism from $c(G)$ to $c(G')$.
+Then the free amalgamation of $G$ and $G'$ over central vertices (with respect to $f$) is a good bowtie-free graph. \end{lem}

 \begin{proof} Without loss of generality we can assume that $f$ is an identity and vertex sets of $G=(V,E)$ and $G'=(V',E')$ intersect only on vertices of $c(G)$.
 The free amalgamation is a graph $G''=(V\cup V',E\cup E')$.